Onibaba (film): Plot

-The film is set somewhere in Japan near Kyoto, in the mid-fifteenth century during the violent outbreak of the Onin War and the beginnings of the civilly turbulent Sengoku Jidai.
+The film is set somewhere in Japan near Kyoto, in the mid-14th century, at the beginning of the Nanboku-chō period, shortly after the Battle of Minatogawa.
 Two fleeing soldiers are ambushed in a large field of tall, thick reeds and murdered by an older woman and her young daughter-in-law.
 The two women loot the dead soldiers, strip them of their armour and weapons, and drop the bodies in a deep pit hidden in the field.
 The next day, they take the armor and weapons to a merchant named Ushi and trade them for food.
 The merchant tells them news of the war, which is driving people across the country to desperation.
 As they leave, Ushi makes a sexual proposition to the older woman, who rebuffs him.
 A neighbor named Hachi, who has been at war, returns.
 The two women ask about Kishi, who was both the older woman's son and younger woman's husband, and was drafted along with Hachi.
 Hachi tells them that they deserted the war and that Kishi was later killed when they were caught stealing food from farmers.
 The older woman warns the younger woman to stay away from Hachi, whom she blames for her son's death.

 Hachi begins to show interest in the younger woman and, despite being warned to stay away from Hachi, she is seduced by him.
 She begins to sneak out every night to run to his hut and have sex.
 The older woman learns of the relationship and is both angry and jealous.
 She tries to seduce Hachi herself, but is coldly rebuffed.
 She then pleads with him to not take her daughter-in-law away, since she cannot kill and rob passing soldiers without her help.

 One night, while Hachi and the younger woman are together, a lost samurai wearing a Hannya mask forces the older woman to guide him out of the field.
 He claims to wear the mask to protect his incredibly handsome face from harm.
 She tricks him into plunging to his death in the pit where the women dispose of their victims.
 She climbs down and steals the samurai's possessions and, with great difficulty, his mask, revealing the samurai's horribly disfigured face.